The Franchise Business Model, Explained

 1. Master Franchising

 While the franchisor may provide a marketing budget and resources, most franchisees are responsible for creating and running marketing campaigns within their territory.
-Many work with third-party agencies to reduce in-house expenses and improve the effectiveness of their budget.
+Many work with third-party vendors to reduce in-house expenses and improve the effectiveness of their budget.

 2. Area Representative Franchising